§-Quick questions

 15short Q&A pairs drawn directly from our worked dot-point answer.
 For full context and worked exam questions, read the parent dot-point page.

-What is common features?Show answer
+What are common features?Show answer

 All five Individual Project options share several features.

-What is critical Analysis?Show answer
+What is critical Analysis (Director's Folio)?Show answer

 What is solo work?Show answer